rgardler-msft/InnovationEngine/scenarios/testing/prereq/prereq-inline-section.md

 The following nested heading ensures subsections are treated as part of the prerequisite.

 #### Append Stage Two

+Record the second stage so later checks can confirm sequencing.

 ```bash
 export INLINE_PREREQ_LOG="${INLINE_PREREQ_LOG}:stage2"